 about travel breathe repeat

 Though we try to write about accessibility as inclusively as possible, we know that our experience is just that… ours.
-To diversify our accessible travel content, we also welcome guest authors who write about their own unique experiences.
+So we also welcome guest authors who write about their own unique experiences.

 If you’re interested in working with or writing for Travel Breathe Repeat, please get in touch.